matei-tm-csv/ApiVersioningDemo/README.md

 #### v1.1

 - It is marked as deprecated at class level (as result, VERSION IS DEPRECATED is displayed)
-- The Get method is marked as Obsolete (as result, the endpoint is grayed out)
+- The Get method is marked as Obsolete (as result, the action endpoint is grayed out in SwaggerUI)
 - Uses a WeatherForecast model v1.1

 ![image](https://user-images.githubusercontent.com/86602521/137956161-45671ad1-d558-40e5-90c7-5005038e3bc2.png)